bakerte/DMRJtensor.jl/README.md

 # DMRjulia (DMRJtensor.jl)
-DMRjulia is a general purpose tensor network library in the julia programming language
+DMRjulia is a general purpose tensor network library in the Julia programming language

 Hello!
-Welcome to the site of the future full release of DMRjulia, a tensor network library for physics computations written in julia.
-Right now, ground state calculations on the MPS are available (v0.8.7) for both quantum numbers (mostly documented) and dense tensors (fully documented).
+Welcome to the site of DMRjulia, a tensor network library for physics computations written in Julia.
+Right now, ground state calculations on the MPS are available (v0.9.2) for both quantum numbers (mostly documented) and dense tensors (fully documented).

-DMRjulia is now official registered in julia's package library!
-Simply type the following into the julia terminal.
+DMRjulia is now official registered in Julia's package library!
+Simply type the following into the Julia terminal.

 ```
 julia> ]